Germany welcomes EU green light for Lufthansa bailout

-BERLIN, June 25 (Reuters) - Germany’s economy and finance ministers on Thursday welcomed the approval by the European Union for a government bailout package for Lufthansa and urged shareholders to approve the deal at a meeting later in the day.
+BERLIN (Reuters) - Germany’s economy and finance ministers on Thursday welcomed the approval by the European Union for a government bailout package for Lufthansa (LHAG.DE) and urged shareholders to approve the deal at a meeting later in the day.

 In a joint statement, the two ministers welcomed the EU move, noting the bailout was essential to secure jobs.

-“This concerns more than a hundred thousand jobs and Germany’s position in world markets,” Economy Minister Peter Almaier said.
+“This concerns more than a hundred thousand jobs and Germany’s position in world markets,” Economy Minister Peter Altmaier said.